 Mackey has been honored by numerous awards including a Grammy, several awards from the American Academy of Arts and Letters, a Guggenheim fellowship, Stoeger Prize from the Chamber Music Society of Lincoln Center, Kennedy Center Friedheim award and many others.
 He has been the composer-in-residence at major music festivals, including Tanglewood, Aspen and the Holland Festival.

-His monodrama, Ravenshead
+His opera/monodrama Ravenshead

-, for tenor/actor (Rinde Eckert) and electro-acoustic band/ensemble (the Paul Dresher Ensemble), has been performed nearly 100 times and is available on a MINMAX CD.
+for tenor/actor (Rinde Eckert) and electro-acoustic band/ensemble (the Paul Dresher Ensemble), has been performed nearly 100 times and is available on a MINMAX CD.
 In a year-end review of cultural events, USA Today crowned the work the Best New Opera of 1998.

-(2010) and Lonely Motel: Music From Slide
+(2010) and Lonely Motel: Music from Slide

 Mackey is currently Professor of Music and chair of the Department of Music at Princeton University, where he has been a member of the faculty since 1985.
 Helping to shape the next generation of composers and musicians, he teaches composition, theory, twentieth century music, improvisation, and a variety of special topics.
 He regularly coaches and conducts new work by student composers, as well as 20th-century classics.
 He was the recipient of Princeton University’s first Distinguished Teaching Award in 1991.
-Mackey’s web site is www.stevenmackey.com

 This biography can be reproduced free of charge in concert programs with the following credit:

 Reprinted by kind permission of Boosey & Hawkes.